AdaCore/langkit/doc/textmate_grammar.rst

 TextMate Grammar Generation
 ***************************

-When generating a VScode extension for a language, Langkit can also generate a TextMate grammar to enable syntactic coloration for it.
+When generating a VSCode extension for a language, Langkit can also generate a TextMate grammar to enable syntactic coloration for it.

 To enable the TextMate grammar generation, you just have to provide a